jenkinsci/github-branch-source-plugin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Run the changes and verify that the change matches the issue description
 - [ ] Reviewed the code
 - [ ] Verified that the appropriate tests have been written or valid explanation given

+# Documentation changes
+- [ ] Link to jenkins.io PR, or an explanation for why no doc changes are needed

+# Users/aliases to notify